 It’s no secret that living the van life as a couple poses several unique challenges.
 And if you’ve followed some of van life’s biggest influencers, you’ll know that maintaining a van life relationship is no guarantee.

-It’s hard work to stay together in with less than 5 square meters of living space.
+It’s hard work to stay together with less than 5 square meters of living space.

-Before committing to full time van life with your partner, it’s a good idea to test your travel chemistry by taking a trip abroad.
-Traveling, especially if it’s internationally, is a great way to test your relationship because it forces you two learn how to problem solve together.
+Before committing to full-time van life with your partner, it’s a good idea to test your travel chemistry by taking a trip abroad.
+Traveling, especially internationally, is a great way to test your relationship because it forces you two to learn how to problem-solve together.

 Where will you visit?
 Where will you eat?
 How will you deal with challenges like being together 24/7?

 Many of these adversities are very similar to what you’ll experience during van life.

 Will you work through all these different adversities?
 Or do you and your partner prove to be a good team?